Michael-F-Bryan/gcode-rs/README.md

 7. ???
 8. Profit!!!

-If you are wondering which G code to support next, there's an integration test which runs each stage of the parser pipeline over several real-life gcode programs.

-At the very top there's a `TYPE_CHECK_ENABLED` flag which will let enable testing the type checker stage, so running the tests again should fail on an unsupported G code and indicate which G code to make a PR for next.
+If you are wondering which G code to support next there's an integration test which runs each stage of the parser pipeline over several real-life gcode programs.
+At the very top a `TYPE_CHECK_ENABLED` flag will enable testing the type checker stage, setting this to `true` and running the tests again should fail on an unsupported G code and indicate which G code to make a PR for next.

 [thread]:https://users.rust-lang.org/t/g-code-interpreter/10930